nodejs/node/doc/api/tls.markdown

 `function (tlsSocket) {}`

-This event is emitted after a new connection has been successfully handshaked.
-The argument is an instance of [`tls.TLSSocket`][].
-It has all the common stream methods and events.
+This event is emitted after the handshaking process for a new connection has successfully completed.
+The argument is an instance of [`tls.TLSSocket`][] and has all the common stream methods and events.

-`socket.authorized` is a boolean value which indicates if the client has verified by one of the supplied certificate authorities for the server.
+`socket.authorized` is a boolean value which indicates if the client has been verified by one of the supplied certificate authorities for the server.
 If `socket.authorized` is false, then `socket.authorizationError` is set to describe how authorization failed.
-Implied but worth mentioning: depending on the settings of the TLS server, you unauthorized connections may be accepted.
+Implied but worth mentioning: depending on the settings of the TLS server, unauthorized connections may be accepted.

-`socket.npnProtocol` is a string containing selected NPN protocol.
+`socket.npnProtocol` is a string containing the selected NPN protocol.

-`socket.servername` is a string containing servername requested with SNI.
+`socket.servername` is a string containing the server name requested with SNI.

 ### server.addContext(hostname, context)

-Add secure context that will be used if client request's SNI hostname is matching passed `hostname` (wildcards can be used). `context` can contain `key`, `cert`, `ca` and/or any other properties from [`tls.createSecureContext()`][] `options` argument.
+Add secure context that will be used if the client request's SNI hostname matches the supplied `hostname` (wildcards can be used). `context` can contain `key`, `cert`, `ca` or any other properties from [`tls.createSecureContext()`][] `options` argument.

 ### server.address()

-Returns the bound address, the address family name and port of the server as reported by the operating system.
+Returns the bound address, the address family name, and port of the server as reported by the operating system.
 See [`net.Server.address()`][] for more information.